openfisca/openfisca-doc/source/installation/index.md

 * To use an OpenFisca country package without editing the model itself, the fastest is to [load the country package on a web hosted Python runtime](./run-web-no-local-install.md).
 * To use an OpenFisca country package without editing the model itself and call calculations from your machine, you can [install the country package on your local environment](./install-wheel.md).
 * Finally, to both use and contribute to the rules of a country package, [install it in editable mode](./install-openfisca-country-template.md).

+Finally, some edge cases has been identified by the OpenFisca community.
+Here is some additional documentation to help you:
+* If you need to [install OpenFisca on a Windows machine without administrative rights](./windows-no-admin.md).
+* If you need to [install OpenFisca on a server without internet access](./offline-environment.md).